What are some of the pros and cons of getting a custody order?

 Some people decide not to get a custody order because they don’t want to get the courts involved.
 They may have an informal agreement that works well for them or may think going to court will provoke the other parent.
 However, getting a custody order can give you the legal right to make decisions about your child and the right to have your child live with you.

 If you decide not to get a custody order, then you and the other parent likely have equal rights to making decisions and living arrangements.
 The exception to this is when paternity has not been legally established.
-To learn about establishing paternity in Mississippi, you can look at the question How is paternity established?

 What are the usual steps when filing for custody?